Contact: Support@AthleticQuickness.com

 • coordinate movement across the system

-👉 That only happens if the band creates the right type of demand
+👉 That only happens if the band creates the right demand

 💥 If the band does not respond correctly

-👉 your muscles won’t receive the right stimulus
+👉 your system won’t receive the right stimulus

 ➡️ How Muscles Respond to Isometric Resistance Band Training for Speed